Joymg/Movement-System/README.md

 A movement system implemented in Unity.

 Implemented features:
-- Basic Physics
+- **Basic Physics**
-- Surface Contact: How the player interacts with the surfaces, allowing wall jumps, "realistic" jumps from steeps, getting out of crevasses etc.
+- **Surface Contact:** How the player interacts with the surfaces, allowing wall jumps, "realistic" jumps from steeps, getting out of crevasses etc.
-- Orbital Camera: Orbits around the player with manual or automatic rotation.
+- **Orbital Camera:** Orbits around the player with manual or automatic rotation.
 Make movement relative to the camera.
 Prevent camera form intersecting with the world
-- Custom Gravity: Allows arbitary gravity.
+- **Custom Gravity:** Allows arbitary gravity.
 Apply custom gravity to arbitrary bodies.
-- Complex Gravity: Supports multiple gravity sources.
+- **Complex Gravity:** Supports multiple gravity sources.
 Created planar, spherical, and box-shaped gravity sources.
 Adding gravity falloff.
-- Moving environment: Animated platforms.
+- **Moving environment:** Animated platforms.
 Player follows motion of the platform is connected to.
-- Climbing: Climbable and unclimbable surfaces.
+- **Climbing:** Climbable and unclimbable surfaces.
 Stick to walls, even if they're moving.
 Use wall-relative controls for climbing.
 Climb around corners and overhangs.
 Prevent sliding while standing on a slope
-- Reactive environement: Launch pads and levitation zones.
+- **Reactive environement:** Launch pads and levitation zones.
 Multi-purpose detection zone.
 Reactively swap materials and activate or deactivate objects.
 Move objects via simple interpolation triggered by events.
+- **Swimming:** Detect water volumes.
+Apply water drag and buoyancy.
+Swim through water, including up and down.
+Make objects float.
+- **Rolling:** Accelerate based on current velocity.
+Make the sphere visually roll.
+Align the sphere with its motion.
+Keep it aligned with the ground, even when it moves.

 Coming Next:
-- Rolling
 - Support for tactile devices
-- Swimming(?)